Systemic Equality

 Reimagine Public Safety

 Communities of color have been overpoliced throughout the nation for generations.
 In Washington, we’re working to ensure an end to police violence, through both reform and reimagining how to achieve public safety for all.
-Advocacy efforts led to more than a dozen police reform bills passing the state legislature this past session.
+Advocacy efforts led to more than a dozen police reform bills passing the state legislature in 2021.

-We must continue to keep pressure on state lawmakers to create a culture of accountability within policing and to prevent the type of police violence that has routinely impacted communities, particularly Black communities.
+We look to build on that success and keep pressure on state lawmakers to create a culture of accountability within policing and to prevent the type of police violence that has routinely impacted communities, particularly Black communities.
+We’re supporting legislation that provides legal remedy for victims of police violence, and legislation that deprioritizes non-safety traffic stops to reduce the number of harmful interactions between community and law enforcement.
 We are also exploring divestment from police departments and reinvestment in community through advocacy and a blog series exploring new ways to provide Washington’s communities with safety, health and well-being.

 Advance Smart Justice